RunestoneInteractive/RunestoneServer/docker/README.rst

 inside it.
 If you do need to modify a built image, you can either `shell into the built container <Shelling Inside>`_ to make changes or rebuild the image.

 To force a rebuild, make sure the containers are `stopped <4.
-Starting/Stopping>`_, then rerun the ``docker build`` command.
+Starting/Stopping>`_, then rerun the build command.
 The build process caches results from previous builds and should complete much more rapidly.
 However, the cache can cause issues if you modify a file that the system is checking for changes.
 If you need to force a complete rebuild, use:

 .. code-block:: bash

-    docker build -t runestone/server . --no-cache
+    python3 docker/docker_tools.py build -- --no-cache

 3. Configuration